codenvibes/alx-system_engineering-devops/0x13-firewall/README.md

 <summary><b>Question 4</b></summary><br>

 What are the 2 types of firewall?

-Incoming and outgoing firewall
+- [ ] Incoming and outgoing firewall

-Network and host-based firewall
+- [x] Network and host-based firewall

-Soft and hard firewall
+- [ ] Soft and hard firewall
 <br>
 </details>

 <details>
 <summary><b>Question 5</b></summary><br>

+What are the 2 types of firewall:
+- [ ] Incoming and outgoing firewall
+- [x] Network and host-based firewall
+- [ ] Soft and hard firewall
 <br>
 </details>